 I can’t eat onions and found that a lot of the items had onions but in some cases, they were able to leave them off for me or my husband just tried that food instead.
 It’s definitely worth asking!
 You don’t want to miss out on all of this goodness!

-Okay, now here’s what you’ve all probably been waiting for – what to eat and drink at the 2020 festival!
-Unfortunately the menu hasn’t been announced yet but if you want to check out menu items from 2019, keep reading!
+Okay, now here’s what you’ve all probably been waiting for – what to eat and drink at the 2021 festival!
+The menu has been announced, and it looks AMAZING!

 No. You need a park ticket PLUS a valid Epcot park reservation to get into the park.
 Plus all of the booths cost money, and most of the special activities have an additional fee (and some require reservations).